Navigating nystagmus

 Communication Clinical practice

-Nystagmus – involuntary, repetitive eye movements that can cause visual loss (also known as “wobbly eyes” or “jerky eyes”) – is the most common form of visual impairment in school-age children (Nystagmus Network, 2024).
+Nystagmus – involuntary, repetitive eye movements that can cause visual loss (also known as “wobbly eyes” or “jerky eyes”) - is one of the more common causes of visual impairment in school-age children in the UK (Nystagmus Network, 2024).
 Estimates of prevalence vary, but the widely cited Leicestershire study calculated it was 24 per 10,000 (Sarvananthan et al, 2009).

 There are two major types of nystagmus: infantile or congenital (sometimes known as early-onset) and acquired.
 Babies with nystagmus usually show symptoms between six weeks and three months of age.
 One study estimated there are 6.72 paediatric cases per 100,000 population (Nash et al, 2017).